thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 In the "**Layer settings**", you can also enable the "**Reference layer**" option — a special transparent layer that contains labeled map elements:

-- Go to the "Layer settings" by clicking the "gear" icon;
+- Go to the "Layer settings" by clicking the "gear" icon.
 - From the dropdown menu, select the layer type, or leave it as "No layer" if you don&#39;t want to use one.
 - Apply changes.